Is there a minimum USMLE Step 2 score required?

 What is the timeline for interview invites?

 With several other EM residency programs, we will release interview invitations to selected applicants on the unified interview release date in October, and will then be able to schedule interviews starting 24 hours later, with additional rolling interview invitations to follow.

 Applications must be completed in ERAS by November 30th.
 Final interview notification status will be released in mid-December.

 Please include what medical school you attended, Dean's Letter, 3 letters of recommendation (SLOEs preferred, at least 1 SLOE required), USMLE Step 2 score, Personal Statement, research experience and outside activities.

 Is this program accredited?
 Is this a 3 or 4 Year Program?

 Yes.
 This program is fully accredited by the ACGME.
 The residency is a four-year program.

 How are applicants selected?

 Only ERAS applications are accepted.
-Each application is reviewed by several of the staff and "scored" in seven specific areas: the medical school attended, the Dean's Letter, the letters of recommendation, the USMLE Step 1 Score, the personal statement, research experience, and outside activities.
-On the basis of this score, some applicants are invited to interview.
-Each applicant will interview with at least three of the staff.
+Each application is holistically reviewed by several of the staff and "scored" in three broad categories: experiences, attributes and metrics.
+"Experiences" encompasses activities listed in ERAS including leadership activities, research experience, and advanced degrees.
+"Attributes" includes the personal statement, non-eSLOE letters of recommendation, perspective, and alignment with the program mission.
+"Metrics" includes several specific areas such as the medical school attended, the Medical Student Performance Evaluation (Dean's Letter), and eSLOEs.
+On the basis of this review, some applicants are invited to interview.
+Each applicant will interview with at least three faculty members.
 The final rank order list is created based on the application score, the interviews, and input from the Program Evaluation and Advisory Committee.
-All of the positions in the residency are offered through the NRMP.
+All residency positions are offered through the NRMP.